Savita Bhabhi

-Savita Bhabhi is a pornographic cartoon character, a housewife, published by Kirtu.
-Her promiscuous behaviour is justified by Ashok, her husband.
-The title bhabhi (sister-in-law) is a respectful term for North Indian housewives.
-The character was promoted through a comic strip medium by anonymous activists in India.
+Savita Bhabhi is an Indian fictional adult comic character, created by Kirtu Comics.
+The protagonist was promoted mainly through comics.
 It has since been converted into a subscription-based strip.

 History

 The character proved controversial in India as soon as it was introduced in 2008 (March 29), due to conservatism present in Indian society.
 Some critics felt it represented the face of India's new ultra-liberal section.

 The Savita Bhabhi film was released in May 2013; it deals with the subject of internet censorship in a humorous way with Savita Bhabhi as the heroine who saves the day.

 Popularity

-According to BuzzFeed India, Savita Bhabhi is popular due to:
+BuzzFeed India has attributed the popularity of Savita Bhabhi to three reasons: